VIKL Logo

 Personalization at scale

-At VikL, this is exactly what we do: the AI doesn't give the same advice to an analytical manager as to a driver-type manager — and it also adapts suggested formulations to the profile of the person on the receiving end of the feedback.
+At Vikl, this is exactly what we do: the AI doesn't give the same advice to an analytical manager as to a driver-type manager — and it also adapts suggested formulations to the profile of the person on the receiving end of the feedback.

 The real question: replacement or complementarity?